Criminal Regulatory

 Alexandra has developed a recognised expertise in criminal regulatory matters relating to breaches of Health & Safety, Food Safety and Fire Safety legislation.

 In the Health and Safety field, her practice covers the full range of offences from corporate to gross negligence manslaughter to prosecutions under the Health and Safety at Work Act etc 1974 arising from fatal and non-fatal accidents.
-She also advises and acts in relation to appeals against Enforcement and Prohibition Notices as well a substantives appeals against conviction and sentence in the Court of Appeal.
+She also advises and acts in relation to appeals against Enforcement and Prohibition Notices as well a substantives appeals against conviction and sentence in the Crown Court and the Court of Appeal.

 Alexandra has acted for clients, both individuals and corporate entities, across a wide range of industries including Energy, Utilities, Construction, Manufacturing, Agriculture and Food.
 She is regularly instructed in inquests which often precede prosecutions for H&S offences by the HSE.